 The 16-25 railcard (which mature students who attend university for over 15 hours a week can also buy) currently offers a 1/3 reduction on network rail travel.
 The railcard can also be applied to an Oyster travel card to provide similar savings on the London Underground should your placement take you there, as well as savings on other routes - do some research into how it might help you on your journey to work.

 Road traffic is a significant and growing source of many pollutants, including carbon dioxide, carbon monoxide, carcinogenic particles, and excess noise.
 Driving to work may be unavoidable, so to minimise this impact, you can consider car sharing.

 If a group of people are making the same journey by car regularly, it makes good environmental sense to share the drive with other employees or people who work on the same route.
 Either take turns at driving, or chip in for fuel if there's just one person with a car.

-Sheffield Hallam itself has a target to achieve a 25% reduction in single occupancy vehicle use for the commute to the University by 2020/21, and it would be great to mirror that commitment when you travel to your chosen workplace as a Hallam student.
+Sheffield Hallam in 2023 will be publishing a SHU-wide travel plan, and use this to set clear direction for sustainable travel across the University, including establishing an action plan to achieve scope 3 reductions and it would be great to mirror that commitment when you travel to your chosen workplace as a Hallam student.